-Course listings and information concerning registration are available at MyUTK or in the Timetable of Classes (https://bannerssb.utk.edu/kbanpr/bwckschd.p_disp_dyn_sched) each term.
-You can register online via MyUTK.
+Course listings and information concerning registration are available at MyUTK or in the Timetable of Classes (https://bannerssb.utk.edu/kbanpr/bwckschd.p\disp\dyn\sched) each term.
+After consulting with your major professor, you can register online via MyUTK.
 During priority registration, a schedule and bill is mailed to the registrant.
 Retroactive registration is not allowed.